Faithlife/styled-ui/catalog/accordion/variations.md

 				<Accordion.Subtitle>The third book of the Bible.</Accordion.Subtitle>
 			</Accordion.Header>
 			<Accordion.Panel>
-				<div>Then Yahweh called to Moses and spoke to him from the tent of assembly, saying,</div>
+				<Box>Then Yahweh called to Moses and spoke to him from the tent of assembly, saying,</Box>
 			</Accordion.Panel>
 		</Accordion.Item>
 	</Accordion>